Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

 Finally, the network categories classify networks by the type of data they represent.
 An overview of the categories is given in Table~\ref{tab:categories}.

-\begin{description} \item[Affiliation networks] are bipartite networks denoting the \marginnote{\texttt{Affiliation}} membership of actors in groups.
-Groups can be defined as narrowly as individual online communities in which users have been active (\href{http://konect.uni-koblenz.de/networks/flickr-groupmemberships}{\textsf{FG}}) or as broadly as countries (\href{http://konect.uni-koblenz.de/networks/dbpedia-country}{\textsf{CN}}).
+\begin{description} \item[Affiliation networks] are bipartite networks denoting the \marginpar{\texttt{Affiliation}} membership of actors in groups.
+Groups can be defined as narrowly as individual online communities in which users have been active (\href{http://konect.cc/networks/flickr-groupmemberships/}{\textsf{FG}}) or as broadly as countries (\href{http://konect.cc/networks/dbpedia-country/}{\textsf{CN}}).
 The actors are mainly persons, but can also be other actors such as musical groups.
 Note that in all affiliation networks we consider, each actor can be in more than one group, as otherwise the network cannot be connected.

-\item[Animal networks] are networks of contacts between animals. \marginnote{\texttt{Animal}} They are the animal equivalent to human social networks.
-Note that datasets of websites such as Dogster (\href{http://konect.uni-koblenz.de/networks/petster-friendships-dog}{\textsf{Sd}}) are \emph{not} included here but in the \texttt{Social} (online social network) category, since the networks are generated by humans.
+\item[Animal networks] are networks of contacts between animals. \marginpar{\texttt{Animal}} They are the animal equivalent to human social networks.
+Note that datasets of websites such as Dogster (\href{http://konect.cc/networks/petster-friendships-dog/}{\textsf{Sd}}) are \emph{not} included here but in the \texttt{Social} (online social network) category, since the networks are generated by humans.

-\item[Authorship networks] are unweighted bipartite networks consisting \marginnote{\texttt{Authorship}} of links between authors and their works.
-In some authorship networks such as that of scientific literature (\href{http://konect.uni-koblenz.de/networks/dblp-author}{\textsf{Pa}}), works have typically only few authors, whereas works in other authorship networks may have many authors, as in Wikipedia articles (\href{http://konect.uni-koblenz.de/networks/edit-enwiki}{\textsf{en}}).
+\item[Authorship networks] are unweighted bipartite networks consisting \marginpar{\texttt{Authorship}} of links between authors and their works.
+In some authorship networks such as that of scientific literature (\href{http://konect.cc/networks/dblp-author/}{\textsf{Pa}}), works have typically only few authors, whereas works in other authorship networks may have many authors, as in Wikipedia articles (\href{http://konect.cc/networks/edit-enwiki/}{\textsf{en}}).

-\item[Citation networks] consist of documents that reference each \marginnote{\texttt{Citation}} other.
+\item[Citation networks] consist of documents that reference each \marginpar{\texttt{Citation}} other.
 The primary example are scientific publications, but the category also allow patents and other types of documents that reference each other.
+The category does not include hyperlink networks, i.e., web pages that reference each other.
+Those are in the category \texttt{Hyperlink}.

-\item[Coauthorship networks] are unipartite network connecting authors \marginnote[\texttt{Coauthorship}] who have written works together, for instance academic literature, but also other types of works such as music or movies.
+\item[Co-authorship networks] are unipartite networks connecting authors \marginpar{\texttt{Coauthorship}} who have written works together, for instance academic literature, but also other types of works such as music or movies.
+These are also often called collaboration networks.

+\item[Co-citation networks] are unipartite networks of documents, connected by an edge if they are both cited by a same other document.
+As a general rule, co-citation networks are the self-join of citation networks.